-A new blogpost from the official Google blog with the title “I’m Feeling Yucky 🙁 Searching for symptoms on Google” – tells how Google want’s to cure you when you search for symptoms with a new self-diagnosing feature.
+A new blogpost from the official Google blog with the title “I’m Feeling Yucky 🙁 Searching for symptoms on Google” explains how Google wants to cure you when you search for symptoms with a new self-diagnosing feature.

 Now picture this: You wake up one day with a pain in you arse, it has been getting worse over the last few days and you are a bit worried about it.
 You decide to search on Google for the symptoms.
 After 5 minutes you have found so much information about “I have a pain in the arse” and maybe decide what treatment you’ll like, but you also find it hard to know if it is the right cure for you.

 And you are not alone says Google – millions are trying to find answers for symptoms.
-This give Google an enormous amount of knowledge about symptoms related to diseases based on what people find and click as treatment for their symptoms.
-In addition Google now adds some sources with high-quality medical data for their symptoms search.
+This gives Google an enormous amount of knowledge about symptoms related to diseases based on what people find and click as treatment for their symptoms.
+In addition, Google now adds some sources with high-quality medical data for their symptoms search.

 Google are now capable to give you information about the most likely self-treatment options for your symptoms* – and they might – who knows, you only ask Google about those slightly embarrassing symptoms, right?

 So next time you have a pain in the arse or some other symptoms you’re too embarrassed to run by your friends – a Google search will be a helpful place to start….

 While you keep it a secret for you friends Google will not hesitate to tell all the advertisers in the Google ad-network that you have a pain in the arse and are trying to find a cure.

 In 2015 a study on Discrimination and Opacity in Online Behavioral Advertising called: Automated Experiments on Ad Privacy Settings: A Tale of Opacity, Choice, and Discrimination was done by Amit Datta, Michael Carl Tschantz, Anupam Datta. – [paper]